mhutch/mhutch.github.io/_posts/2005-12-14-asp-net-and-css.md

 Anyway, if anyone has any ideas about this, comments are welcome as always.
 I've already begun to implement some of the changes to the toolbox discussed last time; I decided to go with a simple treeview with a filtering box at the time.
 Unfortunately I'm very busy with academic work right now, but look for developments sometime next term!

-<em>Update:</em>I recently came across <a href="http://www.microformats.org/wiki/microformats">microformats</a>, which look cool.
+_Update:_I recently came across <a href="http://www.microformats.org/wiki/microformats">microformats</a>, which look cool.
 Nice semantically, meaningfully, defined structures.
 I'd love to have an HTML graphical editor driven by some sort of schema to restrict editing in certain regions of a page to particular formats like these.